GuruMaps/iOSManual/README.md

 * `.sqlitedb`, `.mbtiles` - [for offline raster maps](03-map-sources.html)
 * `.vm`, `.rt` - for vector maps and raster data in Guru Maps internal format

-## About This Manual {#aboutThisManual}

-This user manual is designed to help you get started as quickly as possible by introducing you to Guru Maps app' main features.
-For a quick start guide, please refer to the introduction tour, which is available within the app settings.

 ## Contact Us {#contactUs}

 Feel free to ask for further assistance or to report any problems you find at [info@gurumaps.app](mailto:info@gurumaps.app) or choose the **Contact Support** option directly from the app settings.